foo-dogsquared/freebies-hunt-api/src/list.md

 ## Mathematics
 ### A collection of resources and tools to be able to aid you into solving mathematical problems. | math | #473144
+- [/r/learnmath](https://www.reddit.com/r/learnmath/) | A subreddit forming a welcoming community for people who is interested in taking a test dive into the world of mathematics.
 - [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) | A YouTube channel that focuses on teaching mathematics intuitively by including animations.
 If you want to get started learning mathematics with this channel, I recommend to look into the playlist (or the Essence of X series).
 - [Awesome Math (by *rossant*)](https://github.com/rossant/awesome-math) | An [awesome](https://github.com/sindresorhus/awesome) list of websites, tools, and lecture notes for the branches of mathematics such as topology, calculus, analysis, and more.
 - [Eddie Woo](https://www.youtube.com/channel/UCq0EGvLTyy-LLT1oUSO_0FQ) | **(Recommended for pre-calculus concepts.
 Pair that up with Professor Leonard (another of my personal recommendations) and you have a pair of YouTube channels that teaches high school mathematics for you.)** A YouTube channel led by [the titular mathematics teacher](https://misterwootube.com/) who produces online content for mathematics, mainly on pre-calculus topics.